igem-waterloo/main-website/README.md

 1.  **Clone this repository**

-    Before you can clone the repository, you first need to be invited to it.
-After you accept the invitation, in your terminal, navigate to the folder you want to save the website code package to and then clone this repository:
+    Before you can clone the repository, you first need to be invited to it by going to Settings > Manage Access > Invite teams or people.

+    In your terminal, navigate to the folder you want to save the website code package to and then clone this repository:

     ```shell
     cd the/folder/you/want/to/save/to
     git clone https://github.com/igem-waterloo/main-website.git
     ```

+    If it's the first time using Git on your computer, you'll also be prompted to sign into your GitHub account from the terminal.

 1.  **Edit and run your code**

     Open the entire site directory in your code editor.
 To see your code live in the browser:

     ```shell
+    # make sure you're cd'ed into the repository
     npm start
     # you can also do "gatsby develop"
     ```